 As members of the Student Council, we are all AU students ourselves.
 We encourage our fellow students to make a voice for themselves and be part of our “family.”

 Gender and Sexual Diversity Organization

-The American Psychological Association of Graduate Students (APAGS) is the voice of student concerns within the American Psychological Association (APA).
-It provides scholarships, awards, as well as opportunities for career development.
-APAGS is one of the largest constituency groups of the APA, as well as the largest organized group of psychology graduate students worldwide.
+The American Psychological Association of Graduate Students (APAGS) is the voice for student concerns within the American Psychological Association (APA).
+It provides information to students on education and legislative issues, as well as opportunities for scholarships, awards, and career development.
+APAGS is one of the largest constituency groups of the APA and the largest organized group of psychology graduate students worldwide.

 Through campus representatives, APAGS maintains an active network of students who advocate on behalf of the science and practice of psychology; the interests of students studying, researching, and practicing psychology; and individuals who receive psychological services.
 The campus representative is the point person for his or her university, responsible for disseminating information relevant to graduate students and voicing the collective concerns of those students to APAGS.